Find reports summarising the performance of North Lincolnshire Council and its partners to improve the lives of the North Lincolnshire residents.

 The North Lincolnshire Youth Justice Plan details our commitment to supporting children to live safe, successful lives and to reduce their involvement in the criminal justice system.
 It sets out the priorities for the North Lincolnshire Youth Justice Partnership, how partners will work together to build on the strong picture in North Lincolnshire and plans for further developing youth offending services.

-The SEND annual report provides an opportunity to summarise the work we have undertaken in 2017/18 to implement our SEND Inclusion Plan and it is also an opportunity to celebrate our shared successes.
+The SEND Inclusion Plan Annual Report 2019-2020 summarises the work we have undertaken to implement our SEND Inclusion Plan.
+It is also an opportunity to celebrate our shared successes.

-Our SEND Inclusion Plan was co-produced with North Lincolnshire Council, North Lincolnshire Clinical Commissioning Group (CCG) and the Parents’ Involvement and Participation (PIP) Forum.
+Our SEND Inclusion Plan was co-produced with North Lincolnshire Council, North Lincolnshire Health and Care Partnership and the Parents’ Involvement and Participation (PIP) Forum.
 All partners have a very important role to play in improving the outcomes for children and young people with SEND.
 As partners working together we set ourselves very high aspirations and expectations so that equity of opportunity and excellence in achievement do become the norm for all.

 We also provide detailed information on how North Lincolnshire Council has consulted and sought view of its stakeholders, especially parents and carers and children and young people with regards to the Local Offer.
 It also provides information on how the Local Offer has evolved and been shaped by the findings of feedback provided.

-Public health is about helping people to stay healthy and avoid getting ill.
-Responsibility for many public health functions has now passed to North Lincolnshire Council.
-The council now has a new statutory duty to take steps to improve the health and wellbeing of residents in North Lincolnshire.
 All Directors of Public Health are required to produce an annual public health report which summarises the current health of the local community.
-These reports provide a valuable source of information about health needs over time.
 They highlight where progress has been made over the previous 12 months as well as any local issues which need to be addressed.
+Previous reports can be found below:

 Annual Public Health Report 2018 [PDF, 10Mb]